 Bock edits the Barclay Press curriculum Illuminate, edited the environmental studies journal Whole Terrain for three volumes, and curated web content for the watershed discipleship website, a ministry of Bartimaeus Cooperative Ministries.
 She is the co-chair for the Quaker Theological Discussion group and is the web editor for Quaker Religious Thought.

 A recorded Quaker minister, Bock sees environmental concerns as this generation’s most pressing social justice issue.
 Her academic work focuses on nonviolent theology, Quakerism, contextual theologies, feminism, environmental justice, ecospirituality, and ecotheology.
-Bock has served as a scholar in residence and annual sessions speaker at a number of Friends meetings, yearly meetings, and Friends organizations on the topics of climate justice and ecotheology, including New England Yearly Meeting, North Pacific Yearly Meeting, Philadelphia Yearly Meeting, Western Yearly Meeting, Berkley Friends Church’s Quaker Heritage Day, Reedwood Friends Church’s Center for Christian Studies, and Friends Committee on National Legislation’s annual meeting.
+Bock has served as a scholar in residence and annual sessions speaker at a number of Friends meetings, yearly meetings, and Friends organizations on the topics of climate justice and ecotheology, including Friends General Conference, New England Yearly Meeting, North Pacific Yearly Meeting, Philadelphia Yearly Meeting, Western Yearly Meeting, Berkley Friends Church’s Quaker Heritage Day, Reedwood Friends Church’s Center for Christian Studies, and Friends Committee on National Legislation’s annual meeting.
 Links to these talks can be found on the Videos page and throughout the Blog posts.
 She has also led courses with Pendle Hill and Woodbrooke Quaker study centers.
-As leader of Oregon Interfaith Power & Light, Bock has given sermons, lectures, and workshops and served on panels or led events with a number of faith communities, interfaith groups, denominations, and environmental organizations.
+As leader of Oregon Interfaith Power & Light, Bock offered sermons, lectures, and workshops and served on panels or led events with a number of faith communities, interfaith groups, denominations, and environmental organizations.

 Her written work includes the books: Quakers, Ecology, & the Light (2023, with Christy Randazzo), A Quaker Ecology: Meditations on the Future of Friends (2022), Quakers, Creation Care, and Sustainability (2019, a co-edited volume with Stephen Potthoff), and several book chapters and journal articles such as, “Climatologists, Theologians, & Climate Change: Toward an Ecotheology of Critical Hope” (Cross Currents, March 2016), “Watershed Discipleship: communicating climate change within a Christian framework, a case study analysis” in Handbook of Climate Change Communication (Springer, 2018), “Watershed Discipleship” in An Ecotopian Lexicon (2019), “Quaker Spirituality,” in Protestant Spiritual Traditions, vol. 2, “Quaker Pneumatology,” in T&T Clark Handbook of Pneumatology, Bloomsbury Companions Series, and “Faith Communities as Hubs for Climate Resilience,” The Encyclopedia for Urban & Regional Futures.
 See Publications & Presentations page for a complete list.